 Besides travel-related content, I write inspirational posts for people who are going through personal difficulties and share some experiences about living abroad as well as jobs that help to travel.
 Sometimes I also do freelance writing on the side and offer itinerary planning to help others plan their dream holiday.

-In the fourth month of the war in Ukraine, Mark and I made a decision to leave the country and find a temporary home somewhere else.
-It was very stressful to keep staying there, so we just made a decision to move to a safer place meanwhile helping the army and people of Ukraine from a distance and believing that we will be able to return home soon.
+In the fourth month of the war in Ukraine, Mark and I made a decision to leave the country and find a temporary home somewhere else while helping the army and people of Ukraine from a distance and believing that we will be able to return home soon.

 From the moment we left and until present time, we don’t have any permanent base.
 Instead, we are slowly moving through Europe for now but thinking of possibly purchasing a home in one of the countries where we lived.
 In the meantime, we also travel and I continue to publish about the world of travel and inspiration because that’s what gives me the energy to move forward.

 About Road is Calling

 When this blog was born (in January 2018), the idea was not to start it as a diary with personal stories.
 The first and foremost goal was to create it as a resource for travelers like me who don’t like to rush through things but appreciate very detailed, full of adventurous travel.